Although not considered an essential nutrient, melatonin is a hormone essential to the body.

 What is melatonin or the sleep hormone?

-Melatonin is a hormone that our brain produces naturally in response to darkness!
+Melatonin is a hormone that our brain naturally produces in response to darkness!

 It therefore plays an important role in the regulation of sleep and circadian rhythms (biological rhythm in the form of a 24-hour cycle), as well as in other biological processes in the body.